JimGrange/mixtur/README.md

 users to implement the 2-component (Zhang & Luck, 2008) and 3-component
 (Bays, Catalao, & Husain, 2009) mixture models of continuous-report visual short-term memory data.
-The package can also fit & simulate the slots and slots-plus averagine models of Zhang & Luck.
+The package can also fit & simulate the slots and slots-plus averaging models of Zhang & Luck.

 The package allows users to: